 JIM LOFT WOULD NEVER meet ‘Abdu’l-Bahá personally, nor would he play a role in ‘Abdu’l-Bahá’s travels across North America in 1912.
-Yet Jim would experience, and recount throughout his life, one of the unique tales about that historic journey.
+Yet Jim would experience, and recount throughout his life, one of the unique tales about that historic journey..

 On the afternoon of September 9, 1912, four-year-old James Loft — or “Jim” as he liked to be called — sat on a fence just outside of Oshawa, Ontario, alongside the railroad tracks.
 Five hours earlier, a train had left Montreal, beginning its fourteen-hour journey to Buffalo.
-It had stopped in Brockville near the Thousand Islands about 10:30 a.m., and was now making its way west across the north side of Lake Ontario.
+It had stopped in Brockville near the Thousand Islands about 10:30 a.m., and was now making its way west along the north shore of Lake Ontario.

 At about 3:30 p.m. near the town of Oshawa, Jim watched the train hurtle by.
 Through one of its windows he saw something that so overwhelmed him that he fell backwards off the fence and onto the grass below.
 He described what he saw as “a man wearing a long flowing white robe waving from the train.”
 Later in life he would explain that this was his earliest surviving memory.